-Leases generally last a period of nine years, which can seem bit scary.
-Whenever you are leaving the house you should normally give three months' notice to the landlord by registered mail.
-Whenever your departure is foreseen within the first three years of occupancy, a penalty of three, two or one month’s rent is due to the landlord.
-Coming from the UK where six-month agreements are the norm, it does seem a little heavy!
+Leases generally last a period of nine years, which can seem a bit scary.
+Whenever you are leaving the house, you should normally give three months' notice to the landlord by registered mail.
+Whenever your departure is foreseen within the first three years of occupancy, a penalty of three, two or one month's rent is due to the landlord.
+Coming from the UK, where six-month agreements are the norm, it does seem a little heavy!

 Q: Any areas/suburbs you'd recommend for expats to live in?

-For younger professionals, I’d go for the Zuid (translates as the "south") – fabulous shops, galleries, bakeries and very handy for the fashion quarter with all its designer shops.
+For younger professionals, I'd go for the Zuid (which translates as the "south") – fabulous shops, galleries and bakeries, and very handy for the fashion quarter with all its designer shops.

-The dockland area is also really smartening up and there are some great apartments in this area.
-Don’t be put off by its proximity to the red-light district as I was.
-It’s all very separate, very safe and there are some superb restaurants in the docklands area.
+The dockland area is also really smartening up, and there are some great apartments in this area.
+Don't be put off by its proximity to the red-light district as I was.
+It's all very separate and very safe, and there are some superb restaurants in the Docklands area.